VUnit/vunit/vhdl/com/user_guide.md

 ## Client/Server Pattern
 Messages sent are often requests for some information owned by the receiver.
 This is called the client/server pattern and is supported in a number of ways.

 * The server needs a way to reply to a request from a client which it has no prior knowledge of.
 This is achieved by using `message.sender` on an incoming message.
+This also means that the `send` call making the request can't be anonymous.
 * The server also needs a way to specify which request it's replying to since replies may be done out of order.
 To do this the server extracts a unique message ID from the client request message and use that as a reference when sending the reply.
   ```vhdl
 requesting_actor := message.sender;